Elastic Functional Changepoint Detection of Climate Impacts from Localized Sources: Application

 \defcitealias{era5}{ECMWF} To demonstrate our proposed method, we will compare our elastic method to the cross-section changepoint methods of \cite{aue2009estimation} and \cite{aue:2018}.
-First, we will assess our method's performance on simulated data where an amplitude changepoint exists.
-Next, we will look at a simulated data where a phase changepoint exists.
-Finally, we will apply our method to a global temperature observation dataset from ERA5 \citepalias{era5} and a global aerosol optical depth (AOD) dataset from MERRA-2 \citep{MERRA2} during the time period that contains the eruption of Mt.\ Pinatubo in Indonesia in June 1991.
-For each dataset, we will demonstrate the use of the changepoint methodology to a location near Mt.\ Pinatubo; following this, we will present the results of the changepoint methodology applied to different locations across the globe.
+First, we will assess our method's performance on simulated data where an amplitude changepoint exists as well as simulated data where a phase changepoint exists.
+We then apply our method to a global temperature observations dataset based on the MERRA-2 reanalysis product \citep{MERRA2} during the time period (1984-1998) that contains the eruption of Mt.\ Pinatubo in the Philippines in June 1991.